9 quantum computing challenges IT leaders should know The potential business opportunities in quantum computing

 Quantum cryptography

-In quantum cryptography, Heisenberg's uncertainty principle states it's impossible to measure the speed and position of a particle at the same time for an ultrasecure connection.
-The sender and receiver compare the measurements to eliminate the error, detect third-party attempts and decrypt the secret key.
-QKD protocols include BB84, decoy-based QKD and more.
+The application layer in quantum network architecture supports quantum cryptographic and computing protocols.
+Quantum networking incorporates quantum cryptography, based on the laws of physics, to cipher and decipher information.
+In quantum cryptography, Heisenberg's uncertainty principle states that it is impossible to measure the speed and position of a particle at the same time; this phenomenon helps maintain an ultra-secure connection.
+The sender and receiver compare measurements to eliminate the error, detect third-party attempts and decrypt the secret key.

 Error detection and correction

-Quantum networking can help attain high accuracy with quantum error detection and correction algorithms.
-Many error correction algorithms detect deviations in the received qubit state from the transmitted photons.
+Quantum networking can attain high accuracy by employing quantum error detection and correction algorithms.
+Many error correction algorithms, such as the Shor's, bosonic and bit flip algorithms, can detect deviations in the received qubit state by examining the transmitted photons.
+These protocols enable users to detect possible hacking attempts on the quantum network.

-Image with list of various pros and cons of quantum networking
+Image with list of various pros and cons of quantum networking.

 Evaluate various benefits and challenges of quantum networking.